ncatlab/nlab-content/pages/4/0/1/7/7104/content.md

 Remark that showing that a mathematical problem is well posed in the above sense may be a bit harder than solving it directly by hand, but both actions are homotopically equivalent, in the sense of doctrinal logic, as you may be able to prove it, with some unworthy efforts.

-This vast program of generalizing model theory methods to higher doctrines may be put at the heart of a categorical foundation of mathematics, a la Lawvere, but with a more concrete flavor, since the methods also allow to prove existence results (for objets, theories, and even proofs), under finiteness (coherence) hypothesis.
+This modest program of generalizing model theory methods to higher doctrines may be put at the heart of a categorical foundation of mathematics, a la Lawvere, but with a more concrete flavor, since the methods also allow to prove existence results (for objets, theories, and even proofs), under finiteness (coherence) hypothesis.

-Remark that this abstract nonsense  may also be pedagogically very useful to understand on a conceptual way the recent and numerous applications of higher categorical methods in mathematics and physics.
+Remark that this abstract nonsense  may also be pedagogically very helpful to understand on a conceptual way the recent and numerous applications of higher categorical methods in mathematics and physics.

 ## Definition and challenges